After the US stock market highs of 2018, the US is set for the worst December fall since the Great Depression in 1931.

 News media and economists rush to explain the phenomenon with reference to political and economic events.
 It is a waste of breath.
 If they can explain it, why did they not warn investors in good time?
 Because they cannot explain it.

 The answer is simple.
 There are buyers and sellers, and people like to make money and hate losing money.
 Most competent technical analysists understand why markets fall after new highs, but only a few understand the Black Swan phenomenon and even fewer the Black Swan theory behind it.
-So news media and analysts will not explain this to the public and they will choose the easy and simplistic narrative that blames politicians, the latest corporate failure and the incompetent financiers inevitably exposed by their inability to read markets.
+So news media and analysts will not explain this to the public and they will choose the easy and simplistic narrative that blames politicians, such as Donald Trump or Brexit, the latest corporate failure and the incompetent financiers inevitably exposed by their inability to read markets.

 Thus it is encouraging to see US President Donald Trump questioning the ability of the Federal Reserve, which has controlled the American economy since 1913, exactly 105 years ago yesterday.
 He compared it to a bad golfer, who has no touch because he cannot putt, a simple metaphor for a complex problem.